 All courses are open to LL.M. candidates as well as J.D. candidates.
 LL.M. candidates may select courses from among the many US and International Law courses offered as part of the Law School's extensive curriculum.
 Only a few courses have required prerequisites.
 LL.M. candidates may also participate in the various legal clinics at the Law School.
 These include the Asylum and Human Rights Clinic, Tax Clinic, Mediation Clinic, and Intellectual Property and Entrepreneurship Law Clinic.

-As part of the LL.M. in U.S. Legal Studies degree, students may obtain a certificate of specialization in four areas:
+As part of the LL.M. in U.S. Legal Studies degree, students may obtain a certificate of specialization in five areas:

 - International Human Rights